HACCP Records: What to Keep and for How Long

 There are several types of records that should be maintained as part of a HACCP system, including:

-- HACCP Plan: A written document that outlines the hazards, critical control points, and control measures for each process step.
+- A written document that outlines the hazards, critical control points, and control measures for each process step.

-- Process Monitoring Records: Records of temperature, pH, and other parameters that are critical to food safety.
+- Records of temperature, pH, and other parameters that are critical to food safety.

-- Corrective Action Records: Records of actions taken when deviations from the HACCP plan occur, including root cause analysis and implementation of corrective actions.
+- Records of actions taken when deviations from the HACCP plan occur, including root cause analysis and implementation of corrective actions.

-- Training Records: Records of training provided to personnel on the HACCP system and their roles and responsibilities.
+- Records of training provided to personnel on the HACCP system and their roles and responsibilities.

 Retention Period for HACCP Records